-- Jordan is experiencing rapid urban growth, with an annual population growth of 2.3% (2019) and population density of 118.9 persons/km^{2.467} The total built-up area has doubled between 2004-2015, reaching 1,500 km^{2.468}The spatial expansion of urban areas is equivalent to 1% annually, approximately 15 km^{2.469} This poses a risk to agricultural land as well as infrastructure and its financing. - As Jordan's urban footprint continues to increase, the land available for agriculture is declining, resulting in major socio-economic challenges. - In Amman, the urban area has increased rapidly, with an average annual rate of 2.03%.470 - At the city level, municipal service provision and development plans follow the scattered urbanised areas.
-This demonstrates that urban planning in Amman is mainly reactive rather than proactive, responding to the actualities of the urban growth as they happen. - Coupled with the influxes of refugees, urban sprawl has increased the demand on services, thus exacerbating the pressure on municipalities to provide such public services.
+- Jordan is experiencing rapid urban growth, with an annual population growth of 2.3% (2019) and population density of 118.9 persons/km^{2.467} The total built-up area has doubled between 2004-2015, reaching 1,500 km^{2.468}The spatial expansion of urban areas is equivalent to 1% annually, approximately 15 km^{2.469} This poses a risk to agricultural land as well as infrastructure and its financing. - As Jordan's urban footprint continues to increase, the land available for agriculture is declining, resulting in major socio-economic challenges. - In Amman, the urban area has increased rapidly, with an average annual rate of 2.03%.470 - At the city level, municipal service provision and development plans are following the scattered urbanised areas, which reflects that planning acts as reactive measure rather than a proactive one by following the actual urban growth in the city. - Coupled with the influxes of refugees, urban Sprawl has increased the demand on services, thus exacerbating the pressure on municipalities to provide such public services.
 Municipalities have limited capacity to fulfil this increasing demand, which has affected the quality-of-service provision, consequently making residents reluctant to pay their taxes. - Additionally, the areas with higher population density in Amman City corresponds with the areas with higher refugee presence.
-These areas are accordingly experiencing increasing pressures on their infrastructure networks, which has affected the quality of the provided service. - Urban growth in Amman generally occurred along transport routes away from the core of Amman,
+These areas are accordingly experiencing increasing pressures on their infrastructure networks, which has affected the quality of the provided service. - Urban growth in Amman generally occurred along transport routes away from the core of Amman, and as a result, this growth led to the expansion

-- and as a result, this growth led to the expansion of urban areas into other types of land use/cover classes, particularly vegetation areas.471 - 64% of Amman's annual carbon emissions are attributed to buildings.
+- of urban areas into other types of land use/cover classes, particularly vegetation areas.471 - 64% of Amman's annual carbon emissions are attributed to buildings.